abduABS/Vision-ZeroWaste-Project/Mask R-CNN/README.md

    - Next, a predictor is created to test the model trained
    - Next, we can validate the test results by visualizing some of the prediction results randomly
    - Finally, we benchmarked the inference speed
-4. You can tune the hyperparameters in the training section as you see fit
+3. You can tune the hyperparameters and the number of epochs in the training section as you see fit

 ## Dataset
 The ZeroWaste-f dataset created by Bashkirova et al. [1] is intended for supervised detection and evaluation.
 It is a fully annotated dataset that is composed of 4661 frames of which 1805 frames were annotated with a subsampling rate of 10 and 2616 frames were annotated with a subsampling rate of 100.